Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Most Dogs Can Adapt to the Tropics

 Living in the tropics, where the temperatures are high every day, I probably have to worry less about heat than those of you that live in northern climes.
-My dogs are adapted to the climate—they are used to the heat and even with no air conditioning they do quite well.
+My dogs are adapted to the climate—they are used to the heat and do quite well even without air conditioning.

-Most dogs with problems are long haired breeds that are bred for a long and cold winter, those brachycephalic breeds that are not able to breathe as well as other dogs (like Pugs, Boxers, and English Bulldogs), and those obese dogs that heat up quickly even in mild weather.
+Most dogs with problems are long-haired breeds that are bred for a long and cold winter, brachycephalic breeds that are not able to breathe as well as other dogs (like Pugs, Boxers, and English Bulldogs), and obese dogs that heat up quickly even in mild weather.

 Obese Dogs in the Tropics

 There is not much to do about a dog that is built for the arctic or that is born with a flat face.
 If your dog is overweight, no matter the breed, she is going to feel the effects of the heat a lot more than a thin dog.
 Luckily, there are steps you can take to make her life more comfortable.

 Take the time to learn how to help your dog lose weight.
 If the recommendations are too difficult for you to follow, speak to your veterinarian.
 In some cases, they may prescribe a weight-loss drug.

 Even thin dogs don’t sweat as effectively as we do, which can cause problems in the tropical heat.
 Here are a few tips you need to remember to keep your dog more comfortable when those hot days strike.